We may receive advertising compensation when you click certain products. Before jumping into this page, an important disclosure.

-CoinMama allows customers in almost every country to buy bitcoin with a credit or debit card.
-They charge an ~8% fee on each purchase.
+Coinmama allows customers in almost every country to buy bitcoin.
+They charge a 4.9%-5.9% (depends on volume) fee on each purchase.

-Want to buy using CoinMama?
-This step-by-step guide will show you how to use CoinMama.
+Want to buy using Coinmama?
+This step-by-step guide will show you how to use Coinmama.

 Coincheck is a Bitcoin exchange based in Japan.
 Registered users can buy and sell bitcoin via bank transfer or credit card.

 You can use our Bitcoin ATM map to buy bitcoins with cash.
 Bitcoin ATMs can be a quick and easy way to buy bitcoins and they're also private.
 That convenience and privacy, however, comes with a price; most ATMs have fees of 5-10%.

 Japan is considered to be the home of Bitcoin founder Satoshi Nakamoto thanks to the pseudonym.
 In a way, it is not surprising to see that the country has welcomed cryptocurrencies with open arms and leading the way when it comes to Bitcoin adoption.
 In fact, the country had passed a law in April 2017 that recognized Bitcoin as legal tender, giving a massive boost to the country’s Bitcoin scenario.

 However, that’s just one of the many positive steps Japan has taken in favor of cryptocurrencies.
 Let’s take a closer look at the various other reasons why Japan is a Bitcoin advocate’s dream destination.

 The easiest way to buy Bitcoin in Japan is through one of the many exchanges available in the country.
 Our handy guide on Bitcoin exchanges in Japan makes it easy for investors looking to choose a cryptocurrency exchange by highlighting important criteria such as transaction fees, ease of use, withdrawal limits, payment modes, reputation, and security.